leventozz/wallet-framework/docs/services.md

 # Services

-> **Status:** Documentation in progress

-This document provides a comprehensive overview of all microservices in the Wallet Framework ecosystem, their responsibilities, bounded contexts, and technical capabilities.

----

 ## Microservices Overview

 Wallet Framework follows a microservices architecture pattern with clear service boundaries, event-driven communication, and database-per-service isolation.
 The system is designed for high scalability, resilience, and maintainability.